HU-TI-DEV/TI-S4/software/vision_en_AI/OpenCV.md

 ## Installing OpenCV in a Docker container

 Make sure Docker Desktop is running.
+In addition run vcxsrv in your windows environment.
 Enter your container.
 First we will install all the necessary software tools<sup>2</sup>:
 ```bash
 apt-get update && apt-get install -y
 apt-get install python3-pip python3-dev -y